 Go Sales Shopping

 France has two pancake days and fortunately they’re both in February!
-The first day is Chandeleur which will is celebrated in early February.
+The first day is Chandeleur which will be celebrated on Friday 2nd February 2024.

 The second pancake day is the equivalent of Shrove Tuesday in the UK and is also known as Mardi Gras.
-It tends to happen towards the end of February.
-Check out a recipe for sweet French pancakes here.
+You can celebrate Mardi Gras on Tuesday 13 th February 2024.
+And if you want to make them yourself then check out this recipe for sweet French pancakes here.

 You might also find boulangeries selling galettes de rois.
 This flaky pastry cake is filled with frangipane.
 Traditionally they’re sold in January and the first few days of February.